RRFayad/ai-for-devs/notes.md

 ### AUtocompletion

-- When autocompleting, pahy attention to the number of suggestions
+- When autocompleting, we can hover over the suggestion, and the number of suggestions

 - Also there's the _complete the word_